 Not that much, as it turns out, but it still found itself caught up in the 1993 US Congressional hearings regarding violence in video games.
 The most controversial thing about this game is that it was cited as evidence against violence in video games during these hearings, despite its relatively cheesy grade-B schlock.
 Indeed, the chief figure in the hearings admitted that he had never even played the game, and his evidence came from out-of-context footage.
 Ironically, this lackluster attempt to understand the context of the game and the lack of violent content throughout (especially in comparison with Mortal Kombat) likely did more harm than good when it came to the discussion of allowing harmful acts to be carried out in games.

-The Mortal Kombat franchise has long been at the core of violent video gaming.
+The Mortal Kombat franchise has long been at the core of violent video gaming and includes some of the most iconic video game characters ever made.
 It has taken extreme flack over the years for its unabashed promotion of extreme violence and sadism.
 All iterations of the franchise are arena combat games where characters face off using several attack and defense moves to beat each other into bloody pulps.
 But it was the “finisher moves” that really made Mortal Kombat infamous, where extreme gore effects would take place upon a character’s use of a “finishing move” against a defeated opponent.